Bhatia-Davis formula in the quantum speed limit: Introduction

-where $m$, $M$ are the lower and upper bounds of the set, namely, $m\leq x_i\leq M$ for any element $x_i$ in the set.
+where $m$, $M$ are the lower and upper bounds of the set, $m\leq x_i\leq M$ for any element $x_i$ in the set.
 This bound can be naturally extended to the statistics and further to the quantum mechanics.
 In quantum mechanics, the Bhatia-Davis inequality can be rewritten into $\Delta^2 H\leq(E_{\max}-\langle H\rangle) (\langle H\rangle-E_{\min})$ with $E_{\max}$ and $E_{\min}$ the maximum and minimum energies with respect to $H$.
 Compared to the Mandelstam-Tamm bound, it is obvious that

 namely, the Bhatia-Davis inequality provides a lower bound for the Mandelstam-Tamm bound.
-However, since the Mandelstam-Tamm bound itself is only attainable for two-level pure states~\cite{Deffner2017,Levitin2009}, the Bhatia-Davis bound above would be more difficult to saturate, and thus lack of practicability.
+Physically, the Bhatia-Davis bound indicates that the evolution time for a state to reach one of its orthogonal states is bounded by the gap between the maximum (minimum) energy and the average energy.
+However, since the Mandelstam-Tamm bound itself is attainable only for two-level pure states~\cite{Deffner2017,Levitin2009}, the Bhatia-Davis bound above would be more difficult to saturate, and thus lack of practicability.
 Nevertheless, things are more complicated in the Bloch representation, which gives us a chance to introduce a similar formula by replacing $\pi$ to a general target angle $\Theta$ defined in the Bloch representation, and thoroughly study its role in quantum speed limit.
 In the entire paper this formula will be referred to as the Bhatia-Davis formula.
 The connection between this formula and the operational definition will be studied, along with its behaviors and roles in both multilevel and few-level systems from the aspect of quantum speed limit.